What is Diaphragm Valve and How does Its Work?

 Additional Diaphragm Valve Types

-Other diaphragm valve types include process valves, zero static valves, sanitary diaphragm valves, diaphragm solenoid valves, direct-acting diaphragm solenoid valves, indirect-acting diaphragm solenoid valves, shut-off valves, pneumatic diaphragm valves, and diaphragm actuated gate valves.
+Among the various types of diaphragm valves available, some of the key options include process valves, zero static valves, sanitary diaphragm valves, diaphragm solenoid valves (in both direct-acting and indirect-acting configurations), shut-off valves, pneumatic diaphragm valves, and diaphragm-actuated gate valves.

-• Direct acting diaphragm solenoid valves change their diaphragm position only when the solenoid coil energizes.
-When this happens, the diaphragm opens or closes, depending if the valve is normally open or normally closed.
+• Direct-acting diaphragm solenoid valves: Direct-acting diaphragm solenoid valves shift the diaphragm position only in response to activation of the solenoid coil.
+In practical terms, energizing the coil prompts the diaphragm to open or close, determined by whether the valve is configured as normally open or normally closed.

 Applications of Diaphragm Valves